LaunchCodeEducation/intro-to-programming-csharp/src/chapters/introduction/using-this-book.rst

 the workspace, and Repl.it will store a copy of the code in your personal account.

-Supplemental Content
+Bonus Missions
 --------------------

-Occasionally, you will find a link to "Booster Rocket".
+As you work your way through the Exercises, Studios and Assignments, you will come across "Bonus Missions".
-While not required reading, "Booster Rockets" can boost your learning.
+While not required, "Bonus Missions" can boost your learning by pushing your coding skills.

 C# in Context
 ---------------------